Webpixelia/form-quizz-fqi3/readme.txt

 == Changelog ==
+= 2.0.1 =
+* New: Updates are now managed through GitHub releases, ensuring seamless updates directly from the repository.

 = 2.0.0 =
 * New Feature: Added a [fqi3_periodic_stats] shortcode to display advanced periodic statistics for the current user on posts, pages, or widgets.
 * New: Displayed incorrectly answered questions at the end of the quiz, along with the user's answers and the correct answers.